-Wildfires are the dominant driver of wildlife habitat loss across Nevada, fueled by the expansion of invasive annual grasses.
-Wildfires can reduce sagebrush cover, reduce native understory vegetation, and contribute to landscape fragmentation (Coates et al. 2016, Dudley et al. 2021).
-Fire perimeters, frequency, and severity are well-documented through resources like Nevada Fire Info and the USGS Fire Science Portal.
+Wildfires are the dominant driver of wildlife habitat loss across Nevada, fueled by the expansion of invasive annual grasses and subsequent tightened fire cyclesinvasive annual grasses.
+In many mid to low elevation sagebrush ecosystems of Nevada, fire return intervals have been tightened to < 12 years.
+Historically, it is estimated that fire rotations in lower xeric Wyoming big sagebrush communities were 50-100 years and in higher mesic Mountain big sagebrush communities as frequently as 15 to 25 years (Baker 2006, Miller and Heyerdahl 2008, Chambers et al. 2014c).
+Wildfires can reduce sagebrush cover, reduce (or increase) native understory vegetation, and contribute to landscape fragmentation (Coates et al. 2016, Dudley et al. 2021).
+Fire perimeters, frequency, and severity are well-documented through resources like Nevada Fire Info and the USGS Fire Science Portal (Nevada Fire Info 2025, U.S. Geological Survey 2025).